Diving to the Caubian cave is usually for tec divers.

 The Caubian cave is a nice diving site.

-When diving at the Caubian cave, the first things who come to you is the beautiful wall you are gliding down.
+When diving at the Caubian cave, the first things which come to you is the beautiful wall you are gliding down.

 But do not stop while you are going down!
-Your gas is counted and you will spend a lot of time at more than 40 meters (130 feet).
+Your gas counts, and you will spend a lot of time at more than 40 meters (130 feet).